 You may have the best job posting practices, but if the job descriptions fail to impress the job seekers you may not get fair returns on your job posting investment.
-Further, in order to write effective job descriptions, it would be a good idea for you to get into the shoes of a job seeker and consider what you would expect an exciting job listing to contain.
+Further, in order to write effective job descriptions, it is a good idea to get into the shoes of a job seeker and consider what they would expect an exciting job listing to contain.

 Here are a few must-haves that make job descriptions effective: